qaws211/stock-market-forecasting-thesis/README.md

 This repository contains the following files:
 - `LICENSE` - This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
 - `Stock_market_forecasting_thesis_Alberto_Sartini.pdf` – Full thesis document
-- `Engle Granger/` –  Folder with datasets used in analysis and Jupyter Notebooks with code implementation
+- `Engle Granger/` –  Folder containing:
+                     - dataset used in analysis
+                     - Jupyter Notebooks with code implementation
+                      - datasets containing the obtained results further informations will be give in the README file inside this folder.

 ## Technologies Used
 - **Python**